The best family Christmas traditions to start this year.

 Spend an afternoon making a ginger bread house with your family.
 You can usually find fairly cheap kits at your local grocery store.
 One year we just used graham crackers and homemade frosting.
 For decorations we used items already in my pantry, like chocolate chips, marshmallows and almonds.
 It really doesn’t matter how fancy of a house you build, all that matters is that you’re spending time with your loved ones.

-15. Christmas Cookie Exchange
+15. Have A Christmas Cookie Exchange

 Invite some friends over for an annual Christmas Cookie Exchange.
 Ask everyone to bring a dozen cookies and enjoy socializing and taste testing all of the different holiday cookies.
 You might even find a new favorite recipe!
 One of my favorite Christmas cookie are these Christmas Tree Cookies.

-16. Send out a Christmas Email
+16. Send Out A Christmas Email

 A much cheaper way to reach out to friends during the holidays is to ditch the traditional Christmas card and instead send out a Christmas e-mail.
 You can include a few pictures and a short update of what your family has been up to over the past year.
 I have even seen some free email card services you could look into!

-17. White Elephant Party
+17. Host A White Elephant Party

 Host a White Elephant Party at your home.
 Ask everyone to bring a wrapped gift (something they already have around their house).
 Play a fun gift exchange game (these can be found on Pinterest) to decide who will open which present.